Explore our programs — offering exceptional academic preparation, opportunities for growth, and the tools to make an impact.

 When considering a supplemental loan, we remind students there are many options in addition to those listed in these materials.
 We encourage students to consider all of their borrowing options to ensure the best possible choice for their individual needs.
 Remember, only Federal Direct Unsubsidized and Graduate PLUS Loans are administered by the HGSE Financial Aid Office; supplemental loans are available from numerous lenders and you are welcome to explore those that interest you.
 Both Federal and supplemental loans are split and disbursed evenly across semesters for full-year students.
 Harvard University and the Harvard Graduate School of Education have no financial interest in which supplemental loan you choose to borrow.

 Supplemental loans, like the Direct Graduate PLUS Loan, can be borrowed in addition to your Federal Loans to help meet the cost of education.
-Please note: students pursuing a supplemental loan should apply for the amount they wish to borrow for the entire academic year.
+Please note: students pursuing a supplemental loan should apply for the amount they wish to borrow for the entire academic year, and all supplemental loans are split and disbursed evenly across semesters for full-year students.

 Applicants must demonstrate credit worthiness in order to be eligible for supplemental education loans such as the Federal Direct Grad PLUS Loan or loans from private lenders.
 Supplemental education loan lenders carefully review an applicant's credit history to determine their eligibility for a loan.